 Augsburg Day students may participate in the Army ROTC program at the University of Minnesota under an agreement between Augsburg, the University of Minnesota, and the program.
 ROTC credits serve as electives at Augsburg.
-For more information, contact the University of Minnesota: Twin Cities at www.goarmy.com/rotc/schools/university-of-minnesota.
+For more information, visit the University of Minnesota Army ROTC website.